giri4it/datakernel/docs/docs/tutorial/http-helloworld.md

 curl localhost:5577
 {% endhighlight %}

-You should see content like following:
+You should see content like this:
 {% highlight bash %}
 "Worker #0.
 Message: Hello from config!"
 {% endhighlight %}

-If you make this HTTP request several times, worker id will be different, which means load-balancing works pretty well.
+If you make this HTTP request several times, worker id will be different, which means load-balancing perfectly works.